Choosing your smoked salmon for the holidays

 There are two species of salmon that correspond to two regions of the world:

-- Pacific salmon: 5 species coexist under this origin (genus Oncorhynchus): Keta, Pink, Royal, Red and Silver salmon.
+- Pacific salmon: 5 species cohabit under this origin (genus Oncorhynchus): Keta, Pink, Royal, Red and Silver salmon.
 This one is diffuse.
-It is in the Pacific Ocean that wild salmon are most easily found.
-Their flesh is paler and has a powerful flavour, due to a diet rich in herring and small white fish.
+Wild salmon are most easily found in the Pacific.
+Their flesh is paler and has a powerful flavor, due to a diet rich in herring and small white fish.

 - Atlantic salmon: Atlantic salmon is the "Salmo Salar" species.
-It is the most "high-end" salmon, although it is a farmed salmon.
-It comes mainly from the Scandinavian countries, Scotland and Ireland.
-The flesh of the Salmo Salar is delicate, tender, pink and fragrant.
+Although farmed, this salmon is reputed to be the most "upscale".
+It comes mainly from Scandinavia, Scotland and Ireland.
+Salmo Salar's flesh is delicate, tender, pink and fragrant.
 It lends itself particularly well to smoking.

 Quality labels